tryin2bdeveloper/Devops_Group5/usecases/usecase-28.md

-### USE CASE: 28 Generation for Continent Population Report
+### USE CASE: 28 Generate to Region Population Report

 ### CHARACTERISTIC INFORMATION
 ## Goal in Context